philc/book-notes/philosophy/mans search for meaning - viktor frankl.md

   * "The logotherapist's role consists of widening and broadening the visual field of the patient so that the whole spectrum of potential meaning becomes conscious and visible to him."
     * Rather than producing a specific picture.
   * Meaning must be found outside ourselves -- in a cause, or another person, or God.
-The more oen forgets himself, the more meaning he finds.
+The more one forgets himself, the more meaning he finds.
   * Meaning of life can be discovered in three ways:
     * To create/do a deed